- the information identifying you that we collect;

 TYPE 1 – STRICTLY NECESSARY COOKIES – WHICH ENABLE SERVICES YOU HAVE SPECIFICALLY ASKED FOR

-We use several cookies which are essential to the operation of this website.
-For example, these types of cookies let us identify subscribers and ensure they can access the subscription-only areas of this website, enable our website to remember you, provide the necessary security your visit to our website requires, and help ensure the content of the pages you request load quickly.
+We use several cookies which are essential to the operation of the Site.
+For example, these types of cookies let us identify subscribers and ensure they can access the subscription-only areas of the Site, enable it to remember you, provide the necessary security your visit to the Site requires, and help ensure the content of the pages you request load quickly.
 Without these cookies, services that you have asked for cannot be provided.

 TYPE 2 – PERFORMANCE COOKIES – WHICH COLLECT ANONYMOUS INFORMATION ABOUT THE WEB PAGES YOU VISIT

-These cookies collect information about how visitors use our website.
+These cookies collect information about how visitors use the Site.
 These performance cookies don't collect information that identifies you as an individual – all information they collect is aggregated and anonymous.
-The information gathered is only used to improve how our website works.
+The information gathered is only used to improve how the Site works.

-We use Google Analytics on our website to help us analyze how our website is used.
+We use Google Analytics on the Site to help us analyze how it is used.
 You can find out more about this popular website analytics tool here: http://www.google.com/analytics/index.html.
 Google Analytics uses performance cookies to track visitor interactions.
 You can find out more about how it protects your data here: http://www.google.com/analytics/learn/privacy.html.

 TYPE 3 – FUNCTIONALITY COOKIES

-These cookies allow our website to remember choices you may make, such as, remembering your username, the region you are in, and changes you make to various other parts of our website which you can customize if any.
+These cookies allow the Site to remember choices you may make, such as, remembering your username, the region you are in, and changes you make to various other parts of our website which you can customize if any.

 TYPE 4 – TARGETING OR ADVERTISING COOKIES WHICH REMEMBER YOUR BROWSING HABITS TO TRY AND DISPLAY RELEVANT ADVERTISING WHEN YOU VISIT OTHER ONLINE SITES.